To be eligible for certification in Otolaryngology/Facial Plastic Surgery, candidates must meet the criteria below:

 Exam Dates and Deadlines

 The Otolaryngology/Facial Plastic Surgery Written Exam is offered once a year, generally every spring.
-Retakes are offered twice a year in the spring and the fall/winter at regional Pearson VUE testing centers.
-The application period opens in the fall for spring applications and the summer/fall for fall/winter examination.
-The first application deadline will be 45 days prior to the first date of the exam administration window.
-The final deadline will be 15 days prior to the exam administration window.
+The written exam will be remotely proctored and administered online by MonitorEDU.
+The application period opens in the fall and the first deadline will be 45 days prior to the first date of the exam administration window.

 Exam Content Outline